-Historic Wood Restoration, Repair, & Replication
+Historic Wood Restoration, Repair, & Replication Services

-Restore Your Historic Wood’s Original Color, Detail, and Beauty—Without Permanent Alteration
+Restore Your Historic Wood’s Original Color, Detail, and Beauty—Without Permanent Alteration.

 At John Canning & Co., our artisans have decades of collective experience in restoring and repairing historic wooden elements and structures back to their previous glory.
-From gentle cleaning to the application of compatible (but reversible) coatings and finishes to repair and even full replication of components, our craftsmen are highly skilled and motivated by a deep respect for the underlying history that the wooden components embody.
+From gentle but thorough cleaning to the application of compatible (but reversible) coatings and finishes to repair and even full replication of components, our craftsmen are highly skilled and motivated by a deep respect for the underlying history that the wooden components embody.

 Before conducting any restoration or repair work, our first goal is to understand the history of the structure.
-What was the building’s original purpose, and what role did the woodwork play in that purpose?
+What was the building’s original function, and what role did the woodwork play in that purpose?
 These details are most often discovered through a combination of archival research and physical investigation.
 In tandem, we must also understand the full scope of the overall project—including the budget, expectations, and aspirations of the owner and other key stakeholders—in order to appropriately plan and coordinate between other trades as necessary.

 Once we fully understand the scope, challenges, and details of the project, we must evaluate the structure as it currently exists.
 This evaluation and analysis is invaluable in determining the best path forward, offering insights into details such as: